Mitchell Pearce: Newcastle Knights (2018-2021)

-In round 1 of the 2018 season, Pearce made his debut for the Knights in their 19–18 golden point extra-time win over the Manly Warringah Sea Eagles, kicking the winning field goal.
-In round three Pearce played against his former club Sydney Roosters going down 8–38.
-4 weeks later in the round 7 clash he tore his pectoral muscle in the Knights' 22–20 win against the Wests Tigers at Scully Park.
-This Injury caused him to miss 10 weeks where in that time, the Knights only won 2 games.
+In Round 1 of the 2018 season, Pearce made his debut for the Knights in their 19–18 golden point extra-time win over the Manly Warringah Sea Eagles, kicking the winning field goal.
+In Round 3, Pearce played against his former club Sydney Roosters going down 8–38.
+Four weeks later in the Round 7 clash, he tore his pectoral muscle in the Knights' 22–20 win against the Wests Tigers at Scully Park.
+This injury caused him to miss 10 weeks during which the Knights only won two games.
 Once returning from injury, Pearce played in the remaining 8 games of the season.
 He ended the year with 22 votes in the Dally M Awards, finishing in 5th overall and 2nd for the Knights.

 Pearce played 21 games for Newcastle in the 2020 NRL season as the club reached the finals for the first time since 2013.
 Pearce played in the club's elimination final loss against South Sydney.

 In January 2021, Pearce stepped down as Newcastle captain after he allegedly sent text messages of a sexual nature to a female Newcastle staff member.

-In round 3 of the 2021 NRL season, he played his 300th first grade game in Newcastle's loss against the Wests Tigers.
+In Round 3 of the 2021 NRL season, he played his 300th first grade game in Newcastle's loss against the Wests Tigers.
 The following week, Pearce was taken from the field with a pectoral injury in Newcastle's defeat to St. George Illawarra.

-In round 24, Pearce kicked a field goal for Newcastle in the final minute of play which won the game for the club 15–14 over the Gold Coast.
+In Round 24, Pearce kicked a field goal for Newcastle in the final minute of play which won the game for the Knights 15–14 over the Gold Coast Titans.
 The victory meant Newcastle would qualify for the finals.

 On 27 October, Pearce requested a release from the final year of his Newcastle contract to join Super League side Catalans Dragons in 2022.
 The request release was granted on 15 November.

 Catalan Dragons (2022-2023)

-In round 1 of the 2022 Super League season, Pearce made his club debut for Catalans Dragons where they lost 28–8 against St Helens R.F.C.
+In Round 1 of the 2022 Super League season, Pearce made his club debut for Catalans Dragons where they lost 28–8 against St Helens R.F.C.

 Pearce finished the 2022 season scoring ten tries in 23 games.
 Pearce played in Catalans elimination final loss to Leeds.

-On 12 September 2023, Pearce that he would retire from rugby league following the conclusion of the 2023 Super League season.
+On 12 September 2023, Pearce announced that he would retire from rugby league following the conclusion of the 2023 Super League season.

 On 14 October, Pearce played in Catalans 2023 Super League Grand Final loss against Wigan which would also be his final match as a player.